lucasmz-dev/microG-wiki/Building.md

 ## Prerequisites

-Due to the use of symlinks, a unix-based operating system is required.
 Make sure you configured a full-working build setup and have Android SDK and Java installed properly.

-Please note that building with other operating systems is not officially supported.
+Please note that building with other operating systems than Linux is not officially supported.

 ## Build stand-alone App with Gradle